enkidevs/curriculum/JavaScript/Functions/keep-to-the-scope.md

 * `a`
 * `undefined`
 %exp
-Var is scoped to the nearest function block, which means here var a is still ‘hello’.
+Var is scoped to the nearest function block, which means here var a is still
+`hello`.
 %
 ---